 - Collecting ground rent

 - Managing financial services including year end accounts and service charges

 - Advising on compliance matters such as leasehold legislation

-- Overseeing redecoration and upgrade projects
+- Property project management such as overseeing redecoration and upgrade projects